willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-e5-overview.md

 - Microsoft SharePoint Premium - SharePoint Advanced Management (SAM)
 - Microsoft Purview

-## Microsoft 365 E3 and E5 feature table
+## Microsoft 365 license feature table

 The following table lists some of the features that can help with Copilot.
 These features impact Copilot results and can help you manage Copilot interactions (prompts and responses).